Why GIVA?

 Demand a Response

-The second reality is structural.
-The philanthropic landscape that has evolved to address this challenge is, by any objective measure, fragmented.
+Simultaneously, the philanthropic landscape is structurally fragmented.
 Thousands of foundations, bilateral donors, corporate giving programmes, and sovereign aid flows operate in isolation—each with distinct priorities, metrics, and reporting standards.
-The consequence is a dispersal of resources that produces islands of impact rather than the systemic change the scale of the problem demands.
+The consequence is a dispersal of resources that produces isolated impact.
+Systemic change requires institutional alignment.

-What has separated intent from impact, across decades of serious philanthropic effort, is not the absence of resources or goodwill.
-It is the absence of a shared standard—one against which institutions can commit, be compared, and be held to account.
+What has separated intent from impact, across decades of serious philanthropic effort, is a single structural deficit: the absence of a common standard against which institutions can commit, be compared, and be held to account.

 The Givingtide Rationale

 GIVA—the Give 1% Alliance—was established to supply that standard.
-It provides the shared giving structure, the institutional community, and the proportional benchmarks through which individual philanthropic intent becomes something larger: a credible, measurable, and historically significant global commitment.
+It acts as the coordinating and standard-setting body that enforces the common benchmarks through which philanthropic intent becomes a credible, verifiable global commitment.

 • Isolated giving produces results proportional to individual commitments.
 Aligned giving produces results proportional to the whole—a fundamentally different order of magnitude.

-• A shared standard reduces duplication, aligns incentives, and allows institutions to learn from one another’s grantmaking experience in real time.
+• A shared model reduces duplication, aligns incentives, and enables members to share institutional knowledge.

-• A common proportional benchmark makes comparison, recognition, and accountability more credible across institutions of vastly different scale and type.
+• A uniform proportionate benchmark makes comparison, recognition, and accountability credible across bodies of vastly different scale and type.

-• Formal public commitments signal to governments, markets, and civil society that institutional engagement with equity is structural rather than discretionary.
+• Formal public commitments signal to governments, markets, and civil society that engagement with equity is structural.

-• The most consequential philanthropic movements in history succeeded through alignment of purpose, not isolated effort.
-GIVA is designed to apply that lesson at global institutional scale.
+• The most consequential philanthropic movements in history succeeded through alignment of purpose.
+GIVA applies that lesson at global scale.

 01